skmin-lab/unixmd/docs/source/objects/mqc/main.rst

 - **input_dir** *(string)* - Default: *'./'*

  Direcrtory for dynamics output.
 All md output, saved log, ... etc will be saved in this directory.
- If the directory already presence, it will be removed and new directory will be made.
+ If the directory already present, it will be removed and new directory will be made.

 \

 - **save_qm_log** *(boolean)* - Default: *False*

  Save QM calculation logs for passed timestep.
-Logs will be saved in 'input_dir/qm_log_dir'.
+Logs will be saved in **'input_dir/qm_log_dir'**.

 \